Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Waveform selection

 \section{Waveform selection}

 Our models are trained with waveforms from the Richers~\textit{et al.}~catalog~\cite{Richers}.
-This catalog is composed of 1824 numerical waveforms obtained from the collapse of a 12$M_\odot$ progenitor, using 18 different EoS and covering a parameter space of 98 rotation profiles.
-The simulations from~\cite{Richers} focus on the bounce signal, including the collapse phase and the post-bounce evolution up to $\sim 50$~ms after bounce.
-The bounce signal has been extensively studied in previous works~\cite{Zwerger1997, dimmelmeier2,Dimmelmeier2008, Ott2012, Abdikamalov:2014, Richers, Fuller2015, Edwards2021} and it is considered the key signature for the presence of rotation in CCSN.
+This catalog is composed of 1824 numerical waveforms obtained from the collapse of a 12$M_\odot$ progenitor, using 18 different equations of state and covering a parameter space of 98 rotation profiles.
+The simulations from~\cite{Richers} focus on the bounce signal, including the collapse phase and the postbounce evolution up to $\sim 50$~ms after bounce.
+The bounce signal has been extensively studied in previous works~\cite{Zwerger1997, dimmelmeier2,Dimmelmeier2008, Ott2012, Abdikamalov:2014, Richers, Fuller2015, Edwards2021}, and it is considered the key signature for the presence of rotation in CCSN events.
 As mentioned before, our study will focus only on the part of the signal corresponding to the bounce and the following 10~ms.

 The waveforms were obtained through a combination of 1D simulations of the collapse-phase deleptonization with the code \texttt{GR1D}~\cite{gr1d} and 2D core-collapse simulations with the \texttt{CoCoNuT Code}~\cite{coconut_paper}.
-To produce the collapse-phase deleptonization, Richers \textit{et al.}~used an approximation proposed by Liebendörfer~\cite{liebendorfer} where the electron fraction ($Y_e$) is parameterized as a function of density ($\rho$) only from spherically symmetric (1D) non-rotating general relativity hydrodynamic simulations.
+To produce the collapse-phase deleptonization, Richers \textit{et al.}~used an approximation proposed by Liebendörfer~\cite{liebendorfer} where the electron fraction ($Y_e$) is parametrized as a function of density ($\rho$) only from spherically symmetric (1D) nonrotating general relativity hydrodynamic simulations.
 This approximation was also used for the rotating case, as electron captures and neutrino interactions with matter are local and depend on the density in the collapse phase.
 In this case, the rotational flattening of the collapsing core can be considered relatively small.
-The axisymmetric (2D) CCSN simulations were performed assuming the Conformal Flat Condition (CFC) approximation for the spacetime metric and an initial rotational profile ($\Omega$) of the pre-collapse star given by
+The axisymmetric (2D) CCSN simulations were performed assuming the conformal flat condition approximation for the spacetime metric, and by forcing the initial model to rotate with constant angular velocity according to the rotation law

-where $\Omega_0$ is the maximum initial (pre-collapse) rotation rate, $\varpi$ is the distance from the axis of rotation and $A$ is a measure of the degree of differential rotation.
+where $\Omega(r)$ is the angular velocity, $r$ is the distance from the axis of rotation, and $\Omega_0$ and $A$ are free parameters that determine the rotational speed/energy of the model and the distribution of angular momentum.

 Following~\cite{Pastor-Marcos:2023}, from the Richers~\textit{et al.}~catalog~\cite{Richers} we only consider waveforms with $\Omega_0 \geq 3.0~{\textrm{rad}}{\textrm{s} }^{-1}$.
 This is done to avoid the numerical noise present in models with slow rotation rates, which gets amplified when performing the normalization of the signals.
 Moreover, we do not use any of the simulations that do not collapse within the first second (see Table~III of~\cite{Richers}).
 Considering the above constraints only 999 waveforms remain from the catalog.
 While the injections on the datasets used for the analyses with spectrograms employ the full catalog of 1824 waveforms, datasets created for the analyses with time series only apply the selected 999 waveforms.